-The following description applies to transactions where: (1) the foreign project will produce exportable goods, (2) the Ex-Im financing is more than \$10 million, and (3) the new foreign production poses the risk of substantial injury (i.e., the new, foreign production will be equal to or greater than 1% of U.S. production).
+The following description applies to transactions where: (1) the foreign project will produce exportable goods, (2) the EXIM financing is more than \$10 million, and (3) the new foreign production poses the risk of substantial injury (i.e., the new, foreign production will be equal to or greater than 1% of U.S. production).

-&lt;sup>18 Ex-Im Bank will utilize the procedures described under Category B in making determinations with respect to substantially the same product.
+18 EXIM will utilize the procedures described under Category B in making determinations with respect to substantially the same product.

-&lt;sup>19 To determine whether a proposed transaction exceeds the \$5 million and \$10 million thresholds, the Bank will follow the same aggregation procedures established for Category A transactions.
+19 To determine whether a proposed transaction exceeds the \$5 million and \$10 million thresholds, the Bank will follow the same aggregation procedures established for Category A transactions.

-When a transaction requires a Detailed Economic Impact Analysis, Ex-Im evaluates the transaction using technical mechanisms to consider the implications of providing support for the transaction.
-The focus of the technical analytical methods are outlined in section 2(e)(1)(A) of the Ex-Im Bank Charter.
-This section directs the Bank to determine: (1) whether the new foreign production is likely to be in surplus (hereafter referred to as structural oversupply) on world markets; and (2) the competitive impact of the new foreign production on U.S. producers of the same, similar or competing commodity (or trade flow impact).
+When a transaction requires a Detailed Economic Impact Analysis, EXIM evaluates the transaction using technical mechanisms to consider the implications of providing support for the transaction.
+The focus of the technical analytical methods are outlined in section 2(e)(1)(A) of the EXIM Charter.
+This section directs the Bank to determine: (1) whether the new foreign production20 is likely to be in surplus (hereafter referred to as oversupply) on world markets; and (2) the competitive impact of the new foreign production on U.S. producers of the same, similar or competing commodity (or trade flow impact).
 The oversupply analysis examines whether the global market can absorb increased production, while the trade flow analysis seeks to estimate the direct impact of the transaction on U.S. producers.

 If the findings of the trade flow or oversupply analysis are adverse in nature, they may be grounds for Ex-Im denial of the transaction.
-However, in the event that there are adverse findings, section 2(e)(3) of the Ex-Im Bank Charter gives the Board authority to nevertheless approve the transaction if the Board determines that the overall benefit exceeds the cost.
+However, in the event that there are adverse findings, section $2(e)(3)^{21}$ of the EXIM Charter gives the Board authority to nevertheless approve the transaction if the Board determines that the overall benefit exceeds the cost.
 The netting process provides an empirical basis for the exercise of the Board's authority, but it is not determinative.

-The structural oversupply and trade flow analyses require forecasts of projected global supply and demand for the relevant commodity.
-In order to properly complete a Detailed Economic Impact Analysis, Ex-Im Bank requires applicants on larger transactions to submit independent industry studies, and/or white papers, and applicants on smaller transaction to submit a packet containing the best available market information.
-The designation of "larger" or "smaller" will depend upon the market sector and the transaction, and Ex-Im Bank will so indicate at the time the application is reviewed for economic impact implications.
+The oversupply and trade flow analyses require forecasts of projected global supply and demand for the relevant commodity.
+In order to properly complete a Detailed Economic Impact Analysis, EXIM requires applicants on larger transactions to submit independent industry studies, and/or white papers, and applicants on smaller transaction to submit a packet containing the best available market information.
+The designation of "larger" or "smaller" will depend upon the market sector and the transaction, and EXIM will so indicate at the time the application is reviewed for economic impact implications.
 These studies/white papers will contain most recently available information on the global supply and demand forecasts for the relevant industry/commodity.
 Relevant information includes but is not limited to: an overview of the new foreign production (e.g., uses of the commodity), current and forecasted global supply and demand for the relevant commodity, historical and forecasted global capacity utilization rates, prices and other relevant indicators of supply and demand balances applicable to the industry (e.g., bankruptcy trends).

-The methodological guidelines for processing a case, reviewing structural oversupply, trade flow analysis, and calculating the net trade flow are delineated below:.
+The methodological guidelines for processing a case, reviewing oversupply, trade flow analysis, and calculating the net trade flow are delineated below: Oversupply